Board of Commissioners

 EMS Volunteer

-Scope: The EMS volunteer is responsible for emergency medical service delivery during emergencies.
-The EMS volunteer can operate in potentially dangerous and hostile environments with the minimum certification of an Emergency Medical Technician- Basic.
-These volunteer positions are compensated for their fuel via a quarterly point system to assist their community in both emergent and non-emergent times, which include times of natural disaster.
+The Volunteer EMT/EMR (Emergency Medical Technician/Emergency Medical Responder) provides emergency medical service delivery and support to our career firefighters.
+The EMS volunteer can operate in potentially dangerous and hostile environments with the minimum certification of an Emergency Medical Responder (EMR).
+These volunteer positions are compensated for their expenses via a quarterly point system to assist their community in both emergent and non-emergent times, which include times of natural disaster.
 Education and training shall be no direct cost to the EMS Volunteer.
 An EMS volunteer is eligible for membership with Volunteer Firefighters’ and Reserve Officers’ pension.

 Support Volunteer

-Scope: The Support Volunteer, as required by Volunteer firefighter pension and relief must support the duties of the fire department in the suppression of fires and emergency medical service delivery.
-Examples of typical duties may be apparatus operator, marine boat pilot or rehabilitation support.
+The Support Volunteer, as required by Volunteer firefighter pension and relief supports the duties of the fire department during fire ground operations.
+Examples of typical duties may be Tender or Air Truck apparatus operator, or crew rehabilitation support.
 This volunteer is not a firefighter requiring the ongoing certification of respiratory protection and firefighter competency and will remain outside of the “hot zone” of any incident.
-This volunteer may or may not be a certified Emergency Medical Technician; however, this volunteer will support emergency medical services through fire centric education and training.
+This volunteer may or may not be a certified EMT or EMR.
+However, this volunteer can support emergency medical services through fire-specific education and training.
 Education and training shall be no direct cost to the Support Volunteer.
 A support volunteer is eligible for membership with the Volunteer Firefighters’ and Reserve Officers’ pension.

 Administrative Volunteer

-Scope: This volunteer is not eligible for the Volunteer Firefighters’ and Reserve Officers’ pension.
-Their service to the department is on a voluntary level in which fuel compensation through activity points is provided on a quarterly basis.
-The service provided by the administrative volunteer is designed on a one-on-one basis for best use of skills and talents provided by the volunteer to the needs of the divisions of the department.
-As a volunteer, the time commitment is centric to the time available from the volunteer and specific to the needs of the department.
-Job functions may include, data entry and statistical management, technical drawing, communication support, public outreach, pickup and delivery services, medical concierge services.
-Education and training shall be no direct cost to the Administrative Volunteer.
+This volunteer is not eligible for the Volunteer Firefighters’ and Reserve Officers’ pension.
+Their service to the department is on a voluntary level in which expense compensation through activity points is provided on a quarterly basis.
+The service provided by the administrative volunteer is designed on a one-on-one basis for best use of skill-sets and talents provided by the volunteer and fitted to the needs of the department.
+As a volunteer, the time commitment is specific to the time available from the volunteer and specific to the needs of the department.
+Job functions may include: data entry and statistical management, technical drawing, communication support, public education, and pickup and delivery services.
+Education and training shall have no direct cost to the Administrative Volunteer.

 East Jefferson Fire Rescue is a drug-free workplace.
 Volunteer candidates must complete a successful physical and background check according to department policies and guidelines.
-If you’d like to speak to someone about volunteer opportunities, contact our Administrative staff at 360.385.2626.
+If any of these volunteer opportunities appeal to you as a community member, please reach out to our Volunteer Coordinator for more information.
+Mike Harte – 360.316.1274/mharte@ejfr.org